Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Note that there are 48 heat transport circuits, so various combinations of them can be shut down for service without impacting the performance of the remainder.

-Most of the system maintenance is non-nuclear in nature and is related to the heat transport system, steam turbines, condensers, cooling towers, electricity generators, cooling water pumps and other non-nuclear electrical and mechanical equipment.
+Most of the system ongoing maintenance is non-nuclear in nature and is related to the heat transport system, steam turbines, condensers, cooling towers, electricity generators, cooling water pumps and other non-nuclear electrical and mechanical equipment.

 SAFETY SHUTDOWN: